fmrl/jdepp/README.md

 ## usage

-comprehensive documentation doesn't yet exist but for usage information, you can type `jdepp` without any options.
+documentation doesn't really exist yet but you can type `bundle exec jdepp` to see what documentation exists.

 ## contributing